Nanoporous alumina microtubes for metamaterial and plasmonic applications: Conclusions

 \section{Conclusions}

-We have reported here the fabrication of cylindrically anisotropic and inhomogeneous nanoporous alumina microtubes.
+This article reports the fabrication of cylindrically anisotropic and inhomogeneous nanoporous alumina microtubes.
 Details of the fabrication of such nanoporous alumina microtubes by anodization techniques have been presented.
-The anodization to the cylindrical geometry brings in new features due to the curvature.
+The anodization of the cylindrical geometry brings in new features due to the curvature.
 The generation of microcracks in the cylindrical system arises due to differential expansion of the alumina at different radius, which is an effect principally of the curvature of the geometry.
-We note that such effects are not known for the planar nanoporous alumina templates.
-Hence, the change of geometries, considered here is new, and leads to new features/phenomena in the system.
-The nanoporous alumina is anisotropic because of its structured nature and by careful structural characterization of the nanostructure it is found that the nanoporous alumina shell is actually inhomogeneous.
-If we equate the solid angle of nanopore (diameter $=Q$) at outer surface to the solid angle of nanopore (diameter $=q$) at the inner surface of the nanoporous alumina shell we get the size of the nanopore (and hence the fill fraction of nanopore) is a function of the radial position, $q=(Q/R)r$ where $R$ is the outer diameter of the shell and $r \leq R$.
-The nanoporous alumina microtubes allows a fine control of the nanostructural morphology which can be used to define the effective mdedium parameters such as dielectric permittivity.
-Our system has anisotropy of $\varepsilon_r \neq \varepsilon_\phi = \varepsilon_z$ rather than $\varepsilon_r = \varepsilon_\phi \neq \varepsilon_z$.
-The latter anisotropy is shown by photonic crystal fibers and drawn metamaterial fiber which are structured along the axis~\cite{pratap2015,russell2003,tuniz2013}.
-Increase of the inhomogenity by controlling the nanopore diameter with radial distance by change of anodization parameters during the anodization process and pore widening can enable a fine control over the inhomogeneity and anisotropy, and hence, over the optical properties.
-Using this system one can create radially increasing or decreasing optical inhomogeneity (effective refractive index) depending on the material filled in the nanopores.
+The reported effects for cylindrical nanoporous alumina are not known for the planar nanoporous alumina templates.
+The nanoporous alumina microtubes are anisotropic because of their structured nature.
+The structural characterization of the microtubes shows that the nanoporous alumina shells are inhomogeneous.
+The metallization of the microtubes has been shown by embedding the metal nanoparticles and nanowires in the nanopores for the metamaterials and plasmonic applications.